liyu10000/StarGAN-EgVA/EXPERIMENT.md

  - Result
 1. Results on 'aug3' are better than expected, mse scores are not as bad as the generated images.

+### Exp21 (08/07/2020)
+ - Idea
+1. Repeat *Exp13*, except on more coarse data, so that when used as baseline, proposed method improves more.